WOAI-TV: History

 On August 12, 2000, Chris-Craft Industries sold its television stations to the Fox Television Stations subsidiary of News Corporation for $5.5 billion.
 The deal was finalized on July 31, 2001.
 News Corporation then traded KMOL and sister station KTVX in Salt Lake City to Clear Channel in exchange for WFTC in Minneapolis.
 This tradeoff protected future sister station KABB (channel 29) from losing its Fox affiliation.
 Not only did the purchase reunite KMOL-TV with WOAI Radio, but channel 4 also became the television flagship of the San Antonio-based conglomerate.
 Speculation immediately began that Clear Channel would restore the heritage WOAI-TV call sign to channel 4.
 This officially occurred on September 1, 2002.
-Although Clear Channel's San Antonio radio cluster is located in Northwest San Antonio, off I-10, WOAI-TV remained based in its downtown studios on Navarro Street.
+Although Clear Channel's San Antonio radio cluster was located in Northwest San Antonio, off I-10, WOAI-TV remained based in its downtown studios on Navarro Street.

 On November 16, 2006, after being bought by private equity firms, Clear Channel announced that it would sell all of its television stations.
 On April 20, 2007, Clear Channel sold its entire television group to Providence Equity Partners-controlled holding company Newport Television; the group deal was finalized on March 14, 2008.
 However, channel 4 continued a news partnership with its former radio sister, and the two stations continued to share a website for two years afterward.

 In May 2008, Newport Television agreed to sell WOAI-TV and five other stations to High Plains Broadcasting because of ownership conflicts.
 Providence Equity Partners also holds a 19% ownership stake in Univision Communications, the owner of Univision owned-and-operated station KWEX-TV (channel 41) and Telefutura station KNIC-TV (channel 17).
 In the case of San Antonio, it would have given Providence Equity control of three stations in the market.
 Even without KNIC in the picture, both WOAI and KWEX were among the four highest-rated stations in the San Antonio market at the time of the Clear Channel sale (and remain so today).
 The FCC normally does not allow two of the four highest-rated stations to be owned by a single entity.
 The sale was finalized on September 15, 2008.
 However, the sale to High Plains Broadcasting was in name only.
 Newport continued to operate the station under a shared services agreement, with High Plains only holding the FCC assets of the station (including the license).
 This effectively made High Plains Broadcasting a front company for Newport Television in a relationship similar to that between Mission Broadcasting and Nexstar Broadcasting Group as well as between Cunningham Broadcasting (and later Deerfield Media) and the Sinclair Broadcast Group.
 On December 17, 2007, WOAI debuted a slightly altered logo.